NormalNvim/NormalNvim/README.md

 Did you know NormalNvim was the first Neovim distro to ship a compiler that [support 22+ programming languages out of the box](https://www.youtube.com/watch?v=O42uCIBaCIQ)?

 ## Roadmap
+* Once we remove all complexity we possibly can from all configs, lets's start moving to Neovim 0.10, as it is likely to be officially released around april of this year.
 * Once nvim 0.10 is officially released, replace `get_active_clients` by `get_clients`.
 * During 2024, add a installer to take care of installing the system dependencies, which seems to be the main friction point people find.
 * During 2024, create CD actions that can be triggered manually to ensure the dependencies install correctly (sometimes distros will change dependency names).